lucabiasotto/ReP_AL-3D-Lawn-Mower/README.md

 Ihe idea is to debug the components indicudually so you are faster in completing the project.

 ### STL File
-CAD Data is fouind in the ReP_AL Mower STEP Files Folder
+CAD Data for printing mower.

 ## Docs
-Contains circuit overview and other info
+Contains circuit overview and other info.